hupe13/extensions-leaflet-map-testing/README.md

 - Don't use this on production or mission-critical websites.
 - It is still in development.
 - Cached tiles are stored in the upload_dir/tiles/tileserver/...
+- Why?
+DSGVO, GDPR.
+- If you cache, you need space on your server and the first call of a tile takes more time as normal.
+- Maybe slower as the original servers (depends).
+- If you don't cache, it is slower.

 ## Shortcode: